Boys' Brigade in Malaysia: National Pesta and Convention

 Whilst games and other activities vary across each Pesta, it has been customary since 1966 for a national band competition to be held at every Pesta except during 1988, 1992 and 2001.
 A footdrill competition and a group singing competition was added to the tradition in later years.
 During the Pesta in Malacca, more element were considered for the Pesta overall title, which includes a State Council march past, size of contingent, banner design and other much more complicated processes in determining the overall champion.
 However, this system was not used in the following pesta, held in 2006 in Kuala Lumpur.
 The Kuala Lumpur Pesta 2006 more or less reverted to the traditional system of determining the overall champions, with an inclusion of one more event, which is the state sports.
 The Kuala Lumpur Pesta was won by 2 home companies, the 1st Kuala Lumpur and 3rd Kuala Lumpur.
 The State Sports competition was won by Penang State Council.

-National Pesta 2020 Melaka (Dare 2 Be Different) which was to be held from 1–5 June 2020 is cancelled due to the COVID-19 pandemic, instead is launched virtually, the first virtual Pesta ever.
+National Pesta 2020 Melaka (Dare 2 Be Different) was scheduled to be held from 1–5 June 2020, but was cancelled due to the COVID-19 pandemic.
+It was instead held virtually as the first virtual Pesta ever.